JiriD85/thingsboard.github.io-pke/fleet-tracking.md

 <h1 class="usecase-title">IoT Fleet Tracking System</h1>

-ThingsBoard's IoT Fleet Tracking System is a comprehensive solution for managing and optimizing your fleet and assets.
+PKE IoT Expert's Fleet Tracking System is a comprehensive solution for managing and optimizing your fleet and assets.
 Our advanced fleet tracking software empowers businesses to oversee assets, monitor routes, and optimize fuel consumption seamlessly.
 By providing essential insights into asset conditions, this system enables decision-makers to strategize effectively and enhance the efficiency of key operational aspects.

 <div class="center">
     <img src="/images/solution-templates/fleet-tracking.png">